Amazon Fresh Grocery Delivery in San Diego

 Anyone who has ordered food delivery from BlueApron, HelloFresh, etc. know that they come way over-packaged and leave you with a ridiculous amount of waste.
 For Amazon, you get the bonus of not being able to recycle them because you have to hold on to them to exchange them.
 Exchanging these alone will eventually become a major health concern, given the way some of the groceries are packed.
 I mentioned in my original review that you should break these containers down into a single container.
 It’s just such a pain, that I can’t honestly see most families dealing with this consistently or justifying this is somehow saving them time from actually visiting the grocery store.

 I reached out to Amazon customer service who quickly rectified these problems and to be fair, I am always keeping an open mind about using them again.
-To be very clear, I WANT Amazon Fresh to work out!
+To be very clear, I WANT Amazon Fresh to work out, specially now that I found out they allow you to use an amazon coupon on your purchase!

 This service has got much better in terms of pricing, but regrettably worse in terms of delivery and delivery means.
 I wish they’d take a page from SafeWay who does grocery shopping delivered right.
 They force attended delivery, they have a SafeWay driver manage the delivery and put the groceries physically into your house without any additional cartons/containers, and they only require a $150+ order.
 Both services lack in pricing, discounts, and real-time availability of items — but, I’m optimistic we will have a “semi-perfect” grocery delivery service in the next few years.
 Is it going to be Amazon Fresh or someone else, is the big question 🙂